 How to Apply

 The purpose of the interview is to supplement the information provided by your UCAS form, and any written work and test results, and to help with the difficult task of choosing between excellent people.
 In interviews, Tutors are looking for passion and enthusiasm, signs of intellectual commitment, the ability to see more than one side of a problem and the capacity to assess and develop arguments.
 We try to keep the interviews as relaxed and informal as possible.
-Some of our undergraduates will be staying at Brasenose to welcome the candidates and to look after them during their stay.
-Read more about interviews at Oxfordabout interviews at Oxford.

 The College welcomes applications from candidates who are taking equivalent examinations, such as the International Baccalaureate.